Davis® Math Mastery Program

 Like Davis Dyslexia Correction®, the first step in the Math Mastery program is to enable the student to control disorientation.
 Once students can be sure that their perceptions are accurate, they can resolve any confusions about math with methods that build upon their creative and imaginative strengths.

 The length of a program varies, depending on the needs of the individual.
-Usually, we will schedule 6 to 8 days.
-Less time may be required if the student has already completed a basic Dyslexia Correction program.
+Usually, we will schedule 8 days, but sometime need only 6 to 7 to finish the program.
+Even less time may be required if the student has already completed a basic Dyslexia Correction program.

 - to create and monitor a focused state at will